Richmont Castle

 Richmont Castle was an 11th-century motte-and-bailey castle near the village of East Harptree, Somerset, England.
 Now totally ruined, it once included parkland, an artificial lake and served as the local minery court.

 Location

 Richmont Castle was built near the village of East Harptree, Somerset, probably soon after the Norman Conquest of England in 1066.
 The name probably means either "rich mountain" or "strong mountain".
-The castle was located on a steep spur of ground, over looking the Chew Valley, with two valleys, called coombes, dropping away on either side of the spur.
+The castle was located on a steep spur of ground, overlooking the Chew Valley, with two valleys, called coombes, dropping away on either side of the spur.

 History

 The first version of the castle appears to have been constructed using a single bailey on the south side, possibly making use of an existing Iron Age fortification, similar to that at nearby Bincknoll.
 Later versions of the castle involved the creation of an inner bailey within the first, and a circular keep on the highest point on the spur.
 The castle became part of a managed landscape and was surrounded by a park called the Great Park; the keep may have overlooked an artificial lake across the valley floor to the west.

 The castle may have been founded by William FitzJohn de Harptree.

 During the 12th century, Richmont Castle was involved in the civil war known as the Anarchy, during which King Stephen and the Empress Matilda attempted to establish control of England.
 The castle was controlled by Sir William de Harptree, who supported Matilda.
 In 1138, after failing to take Bristol, Stephen advanced on Richmont and, according to chroniclers, took the castle through subterfuge.
 Stephen set up his siege engines at a distance from the castle and then, when the garrison attempted to take advantage of this by coming out to attack him, quickly attacked and burnt the main gates behind them, successfully taking the castle.
 The castle was also visited by King John in 1205.
 The castle was used by the de Harptrees and de Gurney families for most of the rest of the medieval period, forming the administrative centre and law court for one of the four Mendip mineries in the region.